AndreyBesedin/ImageClassification/README.md

-# Image Classification with torch
+# Stream Image Classification using DCGANs for data regeneration with torch

+Paper based on the results produced by this code is available at Paper/gan-based-online.pdf

 LSUN dataset preparation: